cardsfromtheedge/cardsfromtheedge.github.io/_posts/2019-05-09-busy-busy-busy.md

 As regards, being kind to others – it can be as simple as opening the door for someone, picking up some litter, sending a letter or email to someone you’ve been thinking about, making lunch for a friend, only saying kind/positive things about people and places.
 The list is endless.

-When life gets busy, which it invariably does, these days.
-It makes it even more important to make time for the little kindnesses that make the world go round.
+When life gets busy, which it invariably does these days, it makes it even more important, to make time for the little kindnesses that make the world go round.

 Making time to spend an hour or so doing something uplifting will reward you many times over as the cycles of life continue onwards.
 It may be that you need to exercise more, or eat more fruit and veg, laugh more, sing more, dance more or just plain old sleep more!